 Caravaggio’s striking style, Rome, Italy

-Rome in the 17th century would attract, apart from the expected pilgrims of Saint Peter’ s, artists, priests and the princes of Europe, an entire society of people living on the fringe elements who Caravaggio saw, dealt with and, finally, used in his paintings.
+Rome in the 17th century would attract, apart from the expected pilgrims of Saint Peter’s, artists, priests, and the princes of Europe, an entire society of people living on the fringe elements who Caravaggio saw, dealt with and, finally, used in his paintings.
 It was not the first time such themes were dealt with in Art, but they served a didactic purpose and were drawn to illustrate a type of behaviour that was to be avoided.
 Caravaggio was not trying to teach anyone.
 He painted what he saw in his superb, naturalistic way, and the freedom he expressed, which went completely away from the norm of ideal beauty as expressed by Raphael, appealed to the educated élite of collectors and, in this way, the card-sharks and gypsies entered Roman collections and were hung next to paintings depicting historic heroes.

 “For example, his model, a woman known as Madalena Antonietti, was of low virtue,” an Art professor once told me.